GlideAngle/flare-timing/README.md

 [`land-out`](flare-timing/prod-apps/land-out).
 10. Score the competition with [`gap-point`](flare-timing/prod-apps/gap-point).

-To host the backend server for the comp data locally:
+To get the backend server for hosting the comp data running locally:

 1. Unpack the `*.igc` or `*.kml` tracklogs with [`unpack-track`](flare-timing/prod-apps/unpack-track).